EthanSteinberg/DataChannelServer/README.md

 In order to use server/server.h, you must have [websocketpp](https://github.com/zaphoyd/websocketpp) and the asio library of  [boost](http://www.boost.org/) installed and linked in your application.
 See the corresponding library sites for more details.

 You must also link to libDataChannelServer.so, which is the C API binding layer between DataChannelServer and webrtc.
-I provide a linux binary in the dist folder that was build on my Debain machine.
-It might or might not work for you.
+In the dist folder, there are binaries for both Linux and Windows.

 In order to build libDataChannelServer.so, you must first setup the webrtc native libraries from https://webrtc.org/native-code/development.
 You then must copy the DataChannelServer folder into webrtc-checkout/src.